kavisanghavi/geo-recommender/docs/DEMO_GUIDE.md

 ### Act 1: Show the Algorithm (2 min)

-1. **Start in TikTok view**
+1. **Start in Immersive view**
-   - "This is a TikTok-style location discovery app"
+   - "This is a immersive location discovery app"
    - Select user "Sarah Chen" (Nightlife Enthusiast)

 2. **Swipe through 2-3 venues**